datarightsngo/datarights.ngo/content/cases/wireless-exception.md

 ---
-MetaTitle: Wireless interceptions exception
 MetaParent: Case
 Title: France’s wireless communications surveillance loophole
 drngoClass: case timeline
 drngoParent: Legal Cases
-drngoParentUrl: /cases/
+MetaTitle: Wireless interceptions exception
 introduction: This legal challenge put an end to the loophole created in 1991 which made wireless communications subject to exemptions.
 Data Rights members participated in the case.
+Introduction: The French Constitutional Council put an end to an extensive loophole covering wireless communications (e.g. via wifi, rfid, bluetooth, etc.).
+They could be freely interfered for intelligence purposes with no legal safeguard applicable.
+Data Rights members participated in writing and leading the case.
+drngoParentUrl: /cases/
 ---